smart-edge-open/ido-specs/doc/flavors.md

 ## Reference Service Mesh

 Service Mesh technology enables services discovery and sharing of data between application services.
 This technology can be useful in any CERA.
-Customers will find Service Mesh under flavors directory as a reference to quicky try out the technology and understand the implications.
+Customers will find Service Mesh under flavors directory as a reference to quickly try out the technology and understand the implications.
 In future OpenNESS releases this Service Mesh will not be a dedicated flavor.

 The pre-defined *service-mesh* deployment flavor installs the OpenNESS service mesh that is based on [Istio](https://istio.io/).

+> **NOTE**: When deploying Istio Service Mesh in VMs, a minimum of 8 CPU core and 16GB RAM must be allocated to each worker VM so that Istio operates smoothly

 Steps to install this flavor are as follows:
 1. Configure OEK as described in the [OpenNESS Getting Started Guide for Network Edge](getting-started/network-edge/controller-edge-node-setup.md).